yieldr/restart-network-masterclass/README.md

 cd 0-workspace
 ```

 You will be prompted to enter a few configuration preferences which also provide default values.
-Use `localhost` as the
- database host and just press enter for the rest of them and the defaults will be picked up.
+Set `database_host` to `localhost` and the rest just press enter for all of them and the defaults will be used.

-In case you want to change some of these values afterwards just go to the `app/config/parameters.yml` file and update
-them with your preferred values :)
+In case you want to change some of these values afterwards just go to the `app/config/parameters.yml` file and update them with your preferred values :)

 **Congratulations!
 You successfully created a fresh installation of the api-platform locally and you are ready to go!** 🎉 🎊

 ## 2 - Create the entities

 As described in the presentation of ORM, each database table is represented by an entity class which can be found under
 the `src/AppBundle/Entity` directory.

-There are 3 Entities which represent the ancillaries, flights and the users.
+There are 3 Entities which represent users, flights and ancillaries.

 The Users Entity is complete and contains all the required mappings and validation requirements.